openmrs/openmrs-module-mamba-core/README.md

 <span style='color: red;'>Step 2:</span>

-Create the MambaETL build folder named: `mamaba` under the resources folder.
+Create the MambaETL build folder named: `mamba` under the resources folder.
 Leave the folder empty.
 Everytime you build your project, 2 MambaETL build files are created under this folder replacing the old files if existing.

 The MambaETL build files created under `mamba` folder are: